 Food availability during closure

-Although school will be closed to students through Tuesday, March 31, 2020, RCS students will be eligible to receive free breakfast and lunch options through the week.
+Although school will be closed to students through the remainder of the school year, RCS students will be eligible to receive free breakfast and lunch options through this time.
 Any child under 18 years of age will be allowed to receive healthy meal and snack choices through the RCS district’s food service program.

-The locations and schedule for pick up are listed in the link provided below.
+The locations and schedule for pick up are listed below.
 In an effort to limit personal contact, please remain in your vehicle and meals will be delivered to you in your vehicle.
-Meals may be picked up between the hours of 7 am and 10 am, on Monday, March 23, Wednesday, March 25, and Monday, March 30, 2020.
-For additional meal details, click here.
+Meals may be picked up between the hours of 7 am and 10 am, on Monday and Wednesday through June 2020.

 RCS “Work from Home” for Students and Families